ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 **Generator Function**

-Defining a generator function is like defining a normal function, but it uses `yield` to get one value at one time rather than `return`, .
+Defining a generator function is like defining a normal function, but it uses `yield` to get one value at one time rather than `return`, when we call a generator function, it returns a generator object without actually excuting the body of the function.

 **Generator Expression**